pftanavit/OTJ-SIT/Extras/ssh-secure-shell.md

 You should now be able to connect to VM1.

-3. Copy the public key to VM.
+3. Copy the local machine's public key to VM1.

     ```
     ssh-copy-id -p 2222 vm1@127.0.0.1